biscuit-js/biscuit-store/README.md

 // You should also know that Biscuit out of the box is asynchronous.
-// this means that you can use asynchronous capabilities in the adapter.
-// Just pass the data through calling the third argument instead of "return". adapter.action("COUNTER/CLEAR", (payload, state, send) => {
+// this means that you can use asynchronous capabilities in the adapter. adapter.action("COUNTER/CLEAR", (payload, state, send) => {
     const value = state.value;
     setTimeout(() => {